ooni/jafar/README.md

         Address where the HTTP proxy should listen (default "127.0.0.1:80") -http-proxy-block value
-        Register keyword triggering HTTP 451 censorship -http-proxy-dns-address string
+        Register keyword triggering HTTP 451 censorship
-        Address of the upstream DNS to be used by the proxy (default "1.1.1.1:853") -http-proxy-dns-transport string
-        Transport to be used with the upstream DNS (default "dot")
 ```

-The `-http-proxy-address` and `-http-proxy-dns-{address,transport}` flags
-have the same semantics they have for the DNS proxy, and they also have the
+The `-http-proxy-address` flag has the same semantics it has for the DNS
-same caveats regarding mixing DNS hijacking and `udp` transports.
+proxy.

 The `-http-proxy-block` flag tells the proxy that it should return a `451`
 response for every request whose `Host` contains the specified string.